wesley-ruede/Android/README.md

 03/09/20 -- Besides a one null repsonse on a string I am able to retrieve data from the cloudStore app and show it in a nested scroll view.
 Once I get it done I'll release it along with my ToDo app.
 Self Reflection Journal is a cloud based journal that uses Firebase, auth for secure user creds, and storage for pictures.
 I now get how NoSql works in comparison to SQL.
 It is a very different type of database however, just as effective from what I can tell.
 Here is hoping I'll be able to solve my previous image issue I was having in my other app Login Logout.
 It would likely take a lot of work that is most pointless as I'll be going through user auth and image uploads just without the cropping mechanic once again in a much better app.

 04/13/20 -- The REST app's database is complete!

+05/21/20 -- The REST app's Activities are now settled.
+I was struggling on correctly implmenting my code to access database for the view.
+Thanks to StackOverFlow I was able to solve the issue and progress is coming along beautifully.
+Now to design the ui.